 Hormones are special chemicals released in the body that controls and regulate the activity of certain cells and organs.
 These hormones are secreted by special glands known as Endocrine glands.

 What are Hormones?

-Hormones: A special chemical messengers of the body that are produced by the endocrine glands.
-These special messengers control most of the body functions right from primary needs like hunger to complex system and function like reproduction and emotions.
+Hormones are chemical messengers of the body that are secreted by special glands known as the endocrine glands.
+These messengers control most of the body functions right from primary needs like hunger to complex systems and functions like reproduction and emotions.

 - Growth and development of promoting cell and tissue.

 - Food metabolism.